PDF(214.9 KB) View with Adobe Reader on a variety of devices

-A. If a license status is active, but not it use, it means that license is active, but there are no AP joined to that controller that are using said license.
-Once the AP joins to the controller, the status of the license will be changed to "Active, In Use".
+A. If a license status is active, but not it use, it means that license is active, but there are no AP joined to that controller that use that license.
+Once the AP joins to the controller, the status of the license is changed to "Active, In Use".

-Q. Where can i see the amount of used and remaining licenses?
+Q. Where can I see the amount of used and available licenses?

-A. In the controller web interface under Management->Software Activation->License statistics, you can see total, used and remaining AP license counts:
+A. In the controller web interface under Management->Software Activation->License statistics, you can see total, used, and available AP license counts:

-This can also be done from the controller CLI using the following command:
+This can also be done from the controller CLI :

 (Cisco Controller) >show license capacity

-Licensed Feature Max Count Current Count Remaining Count Remaining Capacity
+Licensed Feature Max Count Current Count Remainder Count Remainder Capacity

 AP Count 10 2 8 148/150